DepledgeLab/NAGATA/README.md

 ```

 ### Filtering for reads with robust poly(A) tails
 To identify and remove reads that might introduce artefacts in NAGATA, we perform a filtering step prior to alignment.
 Here, nanopolish is used to index-link reads in their fastq and fast5 formats, and subsequently to estimate the length and quality of the poly(A) tail present in each read.
-By default, NAGATA only considers reads for which nanopolish reports the poly(A) tail as 'PASS'
+By default, NAGATA only considers reads for which nanopolish reports the poly(A) tail as 'PASS'.
+Applying the nanopolish filter to retain only 'failed' reads (-nt N) may be useful for interrogating artefacts.
 ```
 nanopolish index -d DRS.reads.fast5/ DRS.reads.fastq
 nanopolish polya --threads="n" --reads=DRS.reads.fastq --bam=primary.aligned.bam --genome=ref.fasta > DRS.polyA.tsv
 ```
+### Preparing BED12 annotations files from existing GTF/GFF3 files

+If you are experiencing errors during conversion from GFF3 to BED12 then please validate you GFF3 file using a [GFF3validator](http://genometools.org/cgi-bin/gff3validator.cgi).

 ## Parameter optimisation
-In most cases, running NAGATA with default input values will produce a high quality transcriptome.
+In many cases, running NAGATA with default input values will produce a high quality transcriptome.
 However, several parameters are sensitive to depth, particularly -t, -c, and -m.
 Here we outline strategies for visually inspecting NAGATA outputs to assist with parameter optimisation.

-### Choosing a value for -t
+### Choosing a value for -t/-c
+The optimal values for these parameters may be influenced by sequencing depth and/or the overall transcriptome structure.
+For instance, the -t parameter which influences the TSS noise threshold prior to TSS grouping may lead to incorrectly grouping adjacent TSSs at too low of a value or eliminated lesser abundant TSSs at higher values.
+The -t parameter has a direct impact on the -tg parameter, which defines how adjacent TSS positions are grouped.
+At too low of a value, there is an increased chance NAGATA defines incorrect TSS values, while a high value may lead to the merging of adjacent TSSs.
+By initially visualizing the data, the user may identify the robust TSS/CPAS position, and define noise/clustering parameters appropriately.

 ### Choosing a value for -c